Qualcomm profit tops estimates on higher modem chip sales

 (Reuters) - U.S. chipmaker Qualcomm Inc’s (QCOM.O) quarterly profit and revenue topped Wall Street forecasts, led by higher sales of modem semiconductors used in smartphones and connected cars.

-Shares of San Diego-based Qualcomm rose 2.4 percent to $50.99 in after-hours trading on Wednesday.
+The results announced Wednesday, particularly in Qualcomm’s smartphone chip business, were in contrast to those from major mobile phone components makers in Asia including TSMC (2330.TW) and SK Hynix Inc (000660.KS), which have warned of slower growth in their smartphone chip divisions.

-The results, particularly in Qualcomm’s smartphone chip business, were in contrast to those from other major mobile phone components makers including TSMC (2330.TW) and SK Hynix Inc (000660.KS), which have warned of slower growth in their smartphone divisions.
+While revenue from Qualcomm’s modem chips business — its largest — rose 6 percent in the three months ended March 25, revenue from its licensing business plunged 44 percent, reflecting the loss of revenue due to a high-profile patent battle with Apple Inc (AAPL.O).

-Revenue from Qualcomm’s modem chips business, its largest, rose 6 percent to $3.90 billion.
+The results come as San Diego-based Qualcomm tries to convince shareholders it can boost earnings by cutting annual costs by $1 billion and resolving the Apple dispute.

 Excluding one-time items, Qualcomm earned 80 cents per share, ahead of analysts’ average estimate of 70 cents, according to Thomson Reuters I/B/E/S.